-1. Back Up Your Site Fully
+1. Back Up Your Website Fully

-2. Check The Theme Update Notes
+2. Check The Changelog

-3. Test Your Theme
+3. Test The Theme

 If you can, it’s a good idea to check the theme before installing it on your site.

 Typically, web service providers will set up a test site where they can test the latest version of a theme, track bugs and check to see if all plugins are working fine with the new theme before applying and activating it on a live site.

 If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain name using the same configuration settings (e.g. plugins) and test new theme versions on your test site before applying it to your main website.